 Nance fruits are eaten raw or used as an ingredient in multiple desserts.
 They can be candied in sugar or fermented to make liquor and are most commonly used in frozen desserts like ice cream and sorbets.

-Napa cabbage is a type of cabbage that originated near Beijing, China.
-It has been widely cultivated throughout the world since the 20th century, in Asia, Europe and America.
+Napa cabbage, or wombok in Australia, is a type of cabbage that originated near Beijing, China.
+It has been widely cultivated throughout the world since the 20th century, in Asia, Europe, and America.

 It has a distinct shape from the commonly known cabbage, with an oblong shape and leaves densely layering side by side.
 Its leaves are much juicier, thinner, and less crunchy than regular cabbage, so it is used widely in Asian countries.

-For example, Korea’s signature kimchi is also made from napa cabbages.
+For example, Korea’s signature, known as kimchi, is also made from napa cabbages.
 You will see Koreans always serve them along with other main dishes.
 Another common use of this vegetable is for hotpots.

 Nasturtiums is a group of 80 species that are native to South and Central America.
 Amazingly, all parts of nasturtiums are edible, including flowers, stems, leaves, and seed pods.
 The flavor is pretty much reminiscent of radish or watercress, peppery and fresh.

-Nasturtium is easy to grow; its showy flowers add pops of colors to your garden.
+Nasturtium is easy to grow; its showy flowers add pops of colors (red, yellow, or orange) to your garden.
+This plant family can adapt well to winter weather and survive at an altitude of up to 10,000 feet.
 Moreover, it’s not only pleasing to the eye but also used to make meals full of novel and natural taste.

 Nasturtium flowers are used in salad and stir-fried dishes, while its green seed pods are usually harvested and steeped in spiced vinegar and served as a condiment or garnish.
 Its stems and tubers are also used as a staple food in many regions.

 Nashi pear is the common name for all species of Asian pears.
-Nashi pear typically has a brown-dotted white or yellow-brown skin and an oblong shape.
+Nashi pear typically has a brown-dotted white or yellow-brown skin and a round shape.
 Its flesh is crunchy, incredibly juicy, and full of pleasant sweetness.

 Pear juice is also a favored fruit juice for its refreshingness.
 Nashi pear is known to help people with vocal problems and treat sore throats.
 Having a glass of pear juice every day is an efficient method to lose weight.